jhavenz/laravel-permission-name-generator/readme.md

 //the 'only' and 'except' methods (explained below) can be chained here as well... ownedSettingPermission('smtp')->only('browse', 'add', 'delete');
-//returns a Laravel Collection only containing these 3 permission strings
+//returns a Illuminate\Support\Collection only containing these 3 permission strings

 teamPermission('billing')->except('*', 'force_delete');
-//returns a Laravel Collection with all permissions in the 'billing.[team]' prefix,
+//returns a Illuminate\Support\Collection with all permissions in the 'billing.[team]' prefix,
 //excluding '*' and 'force_delete'
 ```
 **Option B:**